E-Heerschap/VirtualHideoutVagrant/README.md

 * If network issues occur, try building your own box and noting the MAC address of the first network adapter and adding `config.vm.base_mac="MAC_ADDRESS_HERE"` line to the Vagrant file

+* The provisioning process assumes four cores are available for the compilation of the linux kernel.
+This may be problematic for some pcs.
+This can be changed by changing the -jx parameter of the make command in the Vagrant file for making the linux kernel.
+Replace x with the number of cores to use. -j1 is implies no parallel building.

 ## Useful resources

 * https://www.vagrantup.com/docs/vagrantfile/ssh_settings.html